hemant747/fabzero/readme.md

 ---Clone address will pop up.Copy and Paste in Visual Studio Code at "Git: Clone"

 ----Imstall windows GIT and then GIT Bash will also be installed and now open GIT Bash.

+ * Windons screen view as see in windows

 HEMANT@LAPTOP-338HDE0D MINGW64 ~